trothr/znetboot/clefonvm.md

 ## Sign On

 Using 'x3270', connect to your z/VM host.
 The z/VM logon screen will present three fields: USERID, PASSWORD, and COMMAND.
-Ignore the latter.
+Ignore the last one: COMMAND.
-Enter your virtual machine name in the USERID field.
-Enter your password in the PASSWORD field.
-(It will not be displayed.)
+Type your virtual machine name in the USERID field and advance the cursor by typing: \<Enter\> .
+Type your password in the PASSWORD field.
+(As the field has a display masking for such a field, the plain text of the password  will not be displayed.)

 ![logon.png](images/logon.png)

-Press \<Enter\>.
+Again, press \<Enter\>.

 Your virtual machine should boot CMS, quickly presenting a “Ready;” prompt.
 (CMS does not take long to boot.)